Ankita-Epari/Capstone-project-global-terrorism-/README.md

 Evaluation of the models

-Application of the model and advantages of i
+Application of the model and advantages of it